Google acquires India’s Halli Labs, which was building AI tools to fix ‘old problems’

 We are reaching out to Google to see if it can provide any more information.
 Halli announced the news itself earlier today in a short post on Medium, and Caesar Sengupta, a product management VP at Google, also confirmed the acquisition with a Tweet.

 It’s not clear whether or not Halli Labs (“Halli” means village in Kannada, the company notes) was funded.
-The company’s founder, Pankaj Gupta, is a data scientist with an interesting history that includes running recommendation and personalization at Twitter and a role as CTO at now-defunct Indian Airbnb rival Stayzilla.
+The company’s founder, Pankaj Gupta, is a data scientist with an interesting history that includes running recommendation and personalization at Twitter, and a role as CTO at now-defunct Indian Airbnb rival Stayzilla, among other entrepreneurial ventures.

 It’s also not clear how many more people were working at Halli Labs.
 We’re trying to find that out too.

-The acquisition is important for a couple of reasons.
+The acquisition is significant for a couple of reasons.

 One is that it shows the ongoing interest by the largest tech companies in the world to double down on AI and its many facets, from software through to hardware, and pure research through to practical applications.

-Google has been one of the leaders in this field, snapping up companies like DeepMind in the UK and forging strong programs with educational institutions to tap into talent.
+Google has been one of the leaders in this field, snapping up companies like DeepMind in the UK and forging strong programs with educational institutions to tap into talent early.

+(Notably, Google’s parent company Alphabet has also offloaded some assets, such as its Boston Dynamics unit, which seems to imply that it is shifting away from AI-based hardware into more AI-based applications around software.)

 The other trend here is that we are continuing to see a significant amount of consolidation in the field of AI.
-A huge number of startups have been founded based around ideas like deep learning, neural networks, computer vision, natural language processing, and robotics, and while some of these will grow longer term as independent entities, the very biggest tech players are also serving as magnets to bring them together.
-Companies besides Google and its parent company Alphabet that are making acquisitions in AI include Baidu, Samsung, Microsoft, Apple, Facebook and Snap, among many others.
+A huge number of startups have been founded breaking new ground in deep learning, neural networks, computer vision, natural language processing, robotics, and more.
+While some of these will grow longer term as independent entities — Element.ai, as one example, is banking on the idea of staying independent as a counter lever to the big tech giants — the very biggest tech players are also serving as magnets to bring some of the smaller players and their talent together.

+Companies besides Google and its parent company Alphabet that are acquiring AI expertise through acquisitions include Baidu, Samsung, Microsoft, Apple, Facebook and Snap, among many others.

 0